How To Prepare For Black Friday

 Service codes are not visible to customers.

-- Scroll down to the bottom of the page, then click the Save button to save your fallback rate.
+1. Scroll down to the bottom of the page, then click the Save button to save your fallback rate.

 Check Our Status Page

 If we become aware of known issues with carrier rates, we’ll post an update on our Status Page.
-You’ll also get a notification within the app.
+You’ll also get a pop-up notification within the app.